sangamsrinivasa/docker/ReadMe.txt

- This is GIT branch for Docker Jboss image
+This is GIT branch for Jenkins Pipeline groovy scripting